-- (A) The actuarial cost method changed from entry age normal to projected unit credit cost method for the September 30, 2015 actuarial valuation. - (B) The System elected to report pension elements using the beginning of the year actuarial valuation as allowed by GASB 68.
-Therefore, the amounts presented were determined as of the ERS' fiscal years ended September 30, 2016, 2015, and 2014 actuarial valuations and projected to the end of the years. - (C) The System implemented GASB 68 for the fiscal year ended September 30, 2015.
+- (A) The System elected to report pension elements using the beginning of the year actuarial valuation as allowed by GASB 68.
+Therefore, the amounts presented were determined as of the ERS' fiscal years ended September 30, 2014 through 2017 actuarial valuations and projected to the end of the years. - (B) The System implemented GASB 68 for the fiscal year ended September 30, 2015.
 Years will be added to this schedule in future fiscal years until 10 years of information is provided.